yizongk/NetworkSecurity/README.md

 This requires us to create our own raw socket, and then writing up our own protocol.

 Here are more infomation about our project.

+As of right now, please use 'lo' as your interface for the socket (loopback device).
+Because to send things over real network, we need to set up the Ethernet header, IP header, UDP header and then the payload(your data).
+Due to the fact that we are on a time frame to test and fix certain network attacks, and limited actual hardware (server), we will not implement the headers for now.
+We will just implement the payload and uses a single machine feedig on the loopback device.
+This should not affect the effect of various network attacks, because we are still acting as a network, but just not wired to multiple machines.
+All logics are still the same for various network attacks to work.

 IS IT CURRENTLY WIP

 # Envorinment